yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 https://www.youtube.com/watch?v=6BIfqfC1i7U.

 However, before we get to the exciting wide BVH, there is one last piece of housekeeping.
-In the previous version, both types of BVH nodes were stored in a single array and we interpretted their contents based on the the type tag.
+In the previous version, both types of BVH nodes were stored in a single array and we interpreted their contents based on the type tag.

 Since we are about to do SIMD (which arguably means rolling up our sleeves and being serious), we would like to leave the heterogeneous tree nodes behind.
 There's two problems with it, the main one